proveskit/pysquared/CONTRIBUTING.md

 ```

 ## Manually testing code on a board
-We are working on improving our automated testing but right now the best way to test your code is to run it on the board.

 Your board must be connected to your computer, the correct board repository cloned, and you must have installed the latest CircuitPython Firmware.

 Firmware can be installed by placing the board in Bootloader mode (by pressing both of the buttons simultaneously) and running the following command: